abugher/os-deployment/README.md

 # Bugs:

-I had some fun using file descriptors to establish debugging levels, but the way I did it really made most of this code look awful.
+In mksd code, I had some fun using file descriptors to establish debugging levels, but the way I did it really made most of this code look awful.
 I need to get rid of that.

+mkbs is slow.
+It completes in like a quarter hour on a fast USB stick.
+More like a day on a regular USB stick.
+It should probably generate an image on local storage then write that to the device.
+I'm assuming there's some redundant I/O during debootstrap and such, but maybe it just really takes that long to write all those bits to disk.
+I should generate a stick, extract the image, write the image back, and compare the operation times, to make sure that the imaging approach will actually save time.
+That's also an extra layer of complexity and fragility, which I might just rather skip, so consider an alternative approach.
+Make sure the script can target a loop device, then write a wrapper that just does that, and call that an image generation mechanism.
+Writing images to disks doesn't need scripting.